funeral plan for a parent

 Not only are our low cost funerals carried out with love and care, but we also offer one of the UK’s best value services.

-From your very first phone call, right through to the hand delivery of the ashes, you can rest assured that you will be in the most caring and attentive hands with Distinct Cremations.
+From your very first phone call, right through to the hand-delivery or scattering of the ashes, you can rest assured that you will be in the most caring and attentive hands with Distinct Cremations.

 Look after yourself during the planning process